-The mission of the Mendocino Land Trust is to conserve important natural resources of the Mendocino County region.
+The mission of the Mendocino Land Trust is to conserve and restore valuable natural resources of the Mendocino County region.
 It is dedicated to providing public access to the coast and protecting working farmlands and forests, wildlife habitat, open space, scenic vistas and watersheds.

-- Preserve our land for its scenic and recreational values
+- Conservation of land for its scenic and recreational values.

-- Build trails so that people can have a direct connection to our beautiful landscapes
+- Construction of trails so that people can have a direct connection to beautiful landscapes.

-- Protect and restore our waterways and forests which provide critical wildlife habitat
+- Protection and restoration of waterways and forests which provide critical wildlife habitat.

-- Preserve family farms and ranchlands for generations to come
+- Preservation of family farms and ranchlands for generations to come.

-- Care for the lands we have protected, in perpetuity
+- Stewardship of the lands it has protected, in perpetuity.

 We are a nonpolitical, nonprofit 501(c)(3) organization that works all across Mendocino County and currently in Lake County as well.
 Since its formation in 1976, Mendocino Land Trust has facilitated more than 14,000 acres of land conservation in Mendocino County.
 Six thousand of those acres are family-owned lands protected with voluntary agreements between landowners and the Land Trust, called conservation easements.